Davidlasky/docker-rootless-inside-docker/README.md

 # Docker-rootless-in-Docker
 This repo is specifically made for Corp APT mirror maintainers whose companies are mainly using Docker.io or Docker-ce on Ubuntu 20.04(LTS).
-The Dockerfile is written for testing production environment and the least amount of dependencies of Docker Rootless only.
+The Dockerfile is written for testing PRODUCTION environment and the least amount of dependencies of Docker Rootless only.

 ( ゜- ゜)つロ Cheers~